itellaetxe/compneuro_tools/README.md

   - `residuals.nii.gz` --> Residuals of the fitting
   - `betas.nii.gz` --> Beta coefficients of the fitting
   - `Tstat.nii.gz` --> T-statistic of the specific contrast
-  - `Zstat.nii.gz` --> Z-statistic of the specific contrast
+  - `Zstat_contrast.nii.gz` --> Z-statistic of the specific contrast
   - `uncorr_pvals_negative.nii.gz` --> Uncorrected p-values of the specific contrast (negative)
   - `uncorr_pvals_positive.nii.gz` --> Uncorrected p-values of the specific contrast (positive)

-- `cluster_correction_mc` --> Correct the clusters in your statistical maps using Monte Carlo simulations. *I use it for correcting clusters in my statistical maps after running `fit_glm`*.
+- `cluster_correction_mc` --> Correct for the clusters in your statistical maps using Monte Carlo simulations. *I use it for correcting clusters in my statistical maps after running `fit_glm`*.
 Uses AFNI for:
   1. estimating the smoothness of your residuals.
   2. running the Monte Carlo simulations based on the smoothness to estimate the critical cluster sizes according to a set of p-values.
   3. correcting the clusters in your statistical maps using the critical cluster sizes.